LearnersGuild/guide/Game_Manual/Cognitive_Apprenticeship.md

 *Practitioner Behaviors During Reflection*

 1. Immediately following a work session, conduct a thorough review with participating Learner(s).
 2. During a review of work done, ask Learner(s) to describe what they observed.
 3. When Learner(s) describe that they observed, listen for and point out similarities and discrepancies with what you observed or thought about during the work session.
 3. When you observe a discrepancy between each of your perspectives, address that discrepancy openly and honestly.
 4. At the end of the review session, prompt Learner(s) to reflect on what they learned and update their log/notes.
-5. While Leaner(s) update their log, add your own observations to it.
+5. While Learner(s) update their log, add your own observations to it.
 6. Between apprenticeship sessions, inspire participating Learner(s) to prepare for, seek value in, and reflect on the work they perform on their own.

 ### Repeating the pattern

 After completing one cycle of cognitive apprenticeship (usually after completing a goal or task), you can expect to feel a desire for celebration and mental relaxation.
 You may also feel a desire to get right back to work.
 The approach in between sessions is entirely up to you.
 The goal is to make this cycle into a habit for yourself.
 Take the time to celebrate and reward yourself as best suits your personal practices for habit formation.

-Cognitive Apprenticeship has the power to support Practioners and Learners alike in the rapid improvement of their craft/practice.
+Cognitive Apprenticeship has the power to support Practitioners and Learners alike in the rapid improvement of their craft/practice.
 You can and will get a lot from your first use of it to achieve your goals.
 When it's becomes second nature for you, you'll be a world-class learner and well on your way to becoming a world-class craftsperson.
 Have fun, and happy learning!